-- Performance appraisal system helps employee to achieve his or her work performance as per set standard.
+- Performance appraisal system helps employees to achieve their work performance as per set standards.

-- It helps to identify what skills and knowledge’s are required to perform a job efficiently.
+- It helps to identify what skills and knowledge are required to perform a job efficiently.

-- Performance management system helps organization to boost the performance of employees by encouraging employee empowerment, motivation and implementation of an effective reward instrument.
+- A performance management system helps organizations to boost the performance of employees by encouraging employee empowerment, motivation, and implementation of an effective reward instrument.

 - It helps in goal setting in a more transparent way.

-- It improves communication channel between employee and supervisor.
+- It improves the communication channel between employees and supervisors.

-- Performance appraisal system helps to identify the issues which are responsible for low performance.
+- A performance appraisal system helps to identify the issues which are responsible for low performance.

-- Performance appraisal system data base helps to take decisions for promotions, strategic planning, succession planning and compensation.
+- The performance appraisal system database helps to take decisions for promotions, strategic planning, succession planning, and compensation.